Avian Influenza

 USDA Confirms Highly Pathogenic Avian Influenza (HPAI) in Wild Geese in Sedgwick County, Colorado

 The Colorado Department of Agriculture (CDA), in conjunction with United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) and Colorado Parks and Wildlife (CPW), has confirmed the presence of highly pathogenic avian influenza (HPAI) virus in wild Snow and Ross's geese in Sedgwick County, Colorado.
 These birds were collected by Colorado Parks and Wildlife on March 17, 2022 after finding several sick and dead geese at Jumbo Reservoir.
-The birds were necropsied at the CPW Wildlife Health Laboratory and samples were submitted to the Colorad
+The birds were necropsied at the CPW Wildlife Health Laboratory and samples were submitted to t

 HPAI Detected in Midwest, Colorado Poultry Operations Should Prepare by Increasing Biosecurity